If You Find One Bed Bug, Is There Usually More?

 Bed bugs have harborage areas close to where we sleep and mainly within 6 feet of the bed, but they also have other hiding places that you need to know about.

-They are attracted to the CO2 we breath out as well as our body heat, so this is why an estimated 70 – 85% of the bed bug infestation is found on the bed as they stay close to their food source.
+They are attracted to the CO2 we breathe out as well as our body heat, so this is why an estimated 70 – 85% of the bed bug infestation is found on the bed as they stay close to their food source.

 So it makes sense to begin your search looking for any early signs of bed bugs on the bed starting by removing the bedding from the mattress and inspecting the seams for actual bed bugs, eggs, or blood spots.